SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-485-0-X-509-certificate-chain-inferred-from-device-certificate.md

 ---
 date:
-title: Added support for certificate authentication and retrieving JWT session token from device certificate only
+title: Added support for certificate authentication and for retrieving the JWT session token from the device only
 product_area: Platform services
 change_type:
   - value: change-QHu1GdukP